osalvador/ReplicaDB/ARCHITECTURE_DECISIONS.md

 - Retry tests prove attempt numbering, `previousRunId`, backoff eligibility, maximum-attempt exhaustion, and mode-specific automatic-retry defaults.
 - The plan exits when two independent processes can safely claim, renew, recover, and finalize runs using only PostgreSQL state, with no worker runtime required.

 **Implemented in Phase 3.1**: Flyway V13/V14 persist retry policy, eligibility, and lease identity; Spring JDBC claims use `FOR UPDATE SKIP LOCKED`; recovery creates fenced replacement attempts with PostgreSQL-owned backoff timestamps; API and execution paths use the shared ports and token-checked finalization; the REST/OpenAPI/frontend contract exposes policy and `availableAt` without exposing lease tokens.
-The current `api` coordinator remains a compatibility path until Phase 3.2 supplies the isolated worker runtime, notification/polling dispatch, and heartbeat loop.
+The `api` coordinator remains a compatibility path alongside the isolated Phase 3.2 worker runtime.

 #### Plan 3.2: Worker runtime and PostgreSQL dispatch